Tiggax/Zapiski/3. Letnik/2.Semester/Funkcijska Genomika/Uvod.md

 Requirement to submit data to public databases:
 - [Geo Omni Bus](https://www.ncbi.nlm.nih.gov/geo/)
+each dataset has its own ID, and each sample has its own ID

 minimum 3 samples per group
 at least 2 groups